Scott Adams: Office worker

-Full-time cartoonist
+Full-time cartoonist and author

-Adams's success grew, and he became a full-time cartoonist as Dilbert reached 800 newspapers.
+Adams' success grew, and he became a full-time cartoonist as Dilbert reached 800 newspapers.
 In 1996, his first business book, The Dilbert Principle, was released.
 It expounded on his concept of the Dilbert principle.

 In 1997, Adams won the National Cartoonists Society's Reuben Award for Outstanding Cartoonist and Best Newspaper Comic Strip.
 Logitech CEO Pierluigi Zappacosta invited Adams to impersonate a management consultant, which he did wearing a wig and false mustache.
 He tricked Logitech managers into adopting a mission statement that Adams described as "so impossibly complicated that it has no real content whatsoever".
 His writing in San Jose Mercury News West Magazine regarding the incident earned him an Orwell Award.
 By 2000, the comic was in 2,000 newspapers in 57 countries and 19 languages.

 His comic strips were adapted as a Dilbert TV series, which debuted in January 1999 and ran for two seasons on UPN.
 Adams served as executive producer and showrunner, along with Seinfeld writer Larry Charles.
 The show earned a Primetime Emmy Award in 1999.
-On June 28, 2020, Adams asserted to his followers on Twitter that the show had been cancelled because he was White and UPN had made a decision to shift toward African-American viewers.
+Adams later said that the show had been canceled because he was white and UPN had decided to shift toward African-American viewers.

 In addition to his cartoon work, Adams has written books in various other areas, including self-improvement and religion.
 His book God's Debris (2001) lays out a theory of pandeism, in which God blows itself up to see what will happen, which becomes the cause of our universe.
-In The Religion War (2004), Adams suggests that followers of theistic religions such as Christianity and Islam are subconsciously aware that their religions are false, and that this awareness is reflected in their consistently acting as if these religions, and their threats of damnation for sinners, are false.
+In The Religion War (2004), Adams suggests that followers of theistic religions such as Christianity and Islam are subconsciously aware that their beliefs are false, and that this awareness is reflected in their consistently acting as if these religions, and their threats of damnation for sinners, are untrue.
 In a 2017 interview, Adams said that his books on religion, not Dilbert, would be his ultimate legacy.